hamada-g/blue-lab/docs/lab-journal.md

 - Documentation will be created from day one rather than added later
 - A dedicated network inventory document will be maintained before deployment begins
 - Phase 1 will likely begin fully virtualized on the main Windows host
+- The full working repository will remain private during development
+- A sanitized public-facing version may be created later for portfolio use
+- Sensitive hostnames, IP addresses, and personal environment details will not be exposed publicly

 ### Questions / Unknowns
-- What virtualization platform will be used?
 - Will the lab remain fully virtual for Phase 1?
-- How much RAM and storage can be dedicated to the lab?
+- How much RAM should be allocated to each VM?
-- Is virtualization already enabled on the host system?
 - Which monitoring platform will be deployed first?
+- What VM layout should be used for the first milestone?

 ### Problems Encountered
 - None so far

 ### Next Step
-Document the specifications and capabilities of the Windows lab host before choosing the virtualization platform.
+Finalize the virtualization platform decision and document it before beginning installation planning.